The Tarot’s Emperor flags up the spirit of Aries, the Ram, first fiery sign of the Zodiac, and with it the image of the Patriarch, for good or ill.

 In an abstract sense this is a card of ‘rendering unto Caesar.’
 But Emperors themselves owe duty.
+Emperors can be brought down.
 The regalia of power is in token of service.
 There is no loyalty without reciprocity.

 Impersonally, the card signifies government and large corporations organisations, the Armed Forces, the Law, and global or government organisations.
 If you are job-hunting and this card comes up, you are likely to find work before long, no matter who the prospective employer may be, while if you have specifically applied to an organisation of this kind, your application looks likely to succeed.

-Negatively aspected, The Emperor may be a tyrant or a coward.
-War is a Horseman of the Apocalypse.
-The Law may be an ass while historically, Emperors have over and over again been catastrophic for the peace and happiness of their fellow humans.
+The ambition of Emperors have over and over again been catastrophic for the peace and happiness of their fellow humans.

 And Caesar’s spirit, raging for revenge,